pudly/schmopera-hugo/content/articles/talking-with-drag-queens-rose.md

 Rather than being a product of traditional character analysis, Rosé was organic, "kind of like unleashing an explosion of all of the things that I had suppressed: a lot of femininity, a lot of profanity, a lot of stuff that makes me feel more myself."

 Authenticity plus great technique has always been a winning combination onstage, and it's part of why Rosé saw lots of immediate success when she started in drag.
-But I was curious about the elements of drag that she had to work at:
+But I was curious about the elements of the artform that she had to work at:

 "I was absolutely fucking hideous!"
 Rosé hollers with a big, wide laugh.

-At the beginning of Rosé, "the joke was that she was really rough around the edges," she says with a smile.
+In Rosé', "the joke was that she was really rough around the edges," she says with a smile.
 "It really brought me a lot of joy to throw that stuff onstage and feed that to people for once."

 Drag marked an unfamiliar foray into imperfection for Rosé, but she took it as a challenge to bring her look up to the level of her onstage skills.
 "For me, when I started drag, the main challenge and still what I work on the most," she says, "is my aesthetic and my appearance, because it's obviously such a huge part of the art form."